 Though it is often overlooked, you’ll find many great places to visit in New Jersey.
-From historical sites to relaxing beaches, to some of the beautiful parks – we in the Garden State have a lot to offer.
-So whether you’ve definitely decided to pay us a visit, or you’re still teetering on the edge of doing so, I’m here to help you decide where to go.
+From historical sites and relaxing beaches to beautiful parks – we in the Garden State have a lot to offer.

-As a Jersey girl for over 30 years, I’ve put together some of the most amazing places to visit in New Jersey for your consideration.
+As a Jersey girl for over 30 years, I’ve put together some of the most amazing places to visit in New Jersey.
 I’m sure that after paying these places a visit, you too will agree that the Garden State is a beautiful place to visit.

 Table of Contents

 - 17 Best Places to Visit in New Jersey

 - Cape May

 - Delaware Water Gap @The Worthington State Forest

 - Thomas Edison National Historical Park